liusenjun/Codenames-AI-game/README.md

 - Install Pillow to enable advanced image handling in the GUI.
 - Install googletrans if you want the translation feature.

-## How to play (GUI)

-1. Start the GUI (`python codenames_gui.py`).
-The main menu lets you choose a mode:
-   - Player as Field Operative — you guess, AI gives clues.
-   - Player as Spymaster — you give clues (you see the secret board), AI guesses.
-   - AI vs AI — watch two AIs play.
-2. If you choose a player mode you'll be prompted to select RED or BLUE team.
-3. During play:
-   - Click cards to reveal them when it is your turn to guess.
-   - The clue panel shows the current clue and remaining guesses.
-   - Use the "Pass" button (when enabled) to end your guessing early.
-4. History and status are shown on the right side of the GUI.
-Use "Main Menu" to return at any time.

 ## License & Credits

 This repository is provided for educational purposes.
 You may use and adapt it, but please keep attribution and don't claim the original Codenames IP.